Extra requirements for controlling third party accreditation

 You must:

-• get agreement between you and the third party that INZ will undertake a site visit and that the third party agrees to keep records to be given to you
+• get agreement between you and the third party that Immigration New Zealand will carry out a site visit and that the third party agrees to keep records to be given to you

 • get declarations they do not require or force the AEWV holder to work hours inconsistent with their visa conditions